natcap/invest.users-guide/source/roadmap.rst

 What's coming up in future releases?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
++ A complentary tool to analyze aesthetics from a viewer perspective.
+The tool will offer viewshed output maps for up to 20 different locations.
++ Incorporate visual quality ratings for various land use/land cover (LULC) types
++ Enable users to map relative changes in aesthetic quality across multiple scenarios
-+ Incorporation of global forest cover dataset to control for areas that do not have visibility because of canopy cover
++ Incorporate global forest cover dataset to control for areas that do not have visibility because of canopy cover
-+ Providing higher resolution global topography base data (SRTM 3-90m resolution)
++ Provide higher resolution topographic base data (SRTM 3-90m resolution)
-+ Allowing users to provide two-point feature classes contributing to negative aesthetic quality (for both current conditions and future scenarios).
-This will enable mapping the change in aesthetic quality from current to future scenarios.

 Biodiversity: Habitat Quality
 -----------------------------